Address Your Letters To Maz Jobrani

 (LAUGHTER)

-JOBRANI: (Speaking in foreign accent) Then I look again, and I see there is also mermaid.
+JOBRANI: (Imitating foreign accent) Then I look again, and I see there is also mermaid.
 Before I know it, they're inside.
 The shark tell me to give him all my money and some beef jerky, or he will bite me.

 (LAUGHTER)

 JOBRANI: Their getaways have been a bit slow, given the mermaid's difficulty in running with a tail.
-Abdullah Rahim explains (speaking in foreign accent) after I give them the money, I see them run for their car.
-The shark was fast; the mermaid, she just waddles.
+Abdullah Rahim explains (imitating foreign accent) after I give them the money, I see them run for their car.
+The shark was fast.
+The mermaid, she just waddles.
 But she looked good.

 (LAUGHTER)